andreleon/react-native-scene-navigator/README.md

     ...
 />
 ```
-For both `ReactNativeNavigator.SceneConfigs.FloatFromBottom`.
+For both `React.Navigator.SceneConfigs.FloatFromBottom`.

 #### custom
-If you wish, you can pass any `ReactNativeNavigator.SceneConfigs` to customize your scene transitions.
+If you wish, you can pass any `React.Navigator.SceneConfigs` to customize your scene transitions.

 ## Scene
 ```